 The award will provide a post-graduate student or graduate with the opportunity to work with some of the leading private international law practitioners in the world.
-With over 70 members (including the European Union) representing all major regions and legal systems, The Hague Conference is a global intergovernmental organisation.
+With over 80 members (including the European Union) representing all major regions and legal systems, The Hague Conference is a global intergovernmental organisation.
 A melting pot of different legal traditions, The Hague Conference aims for the ‘progressive unification’ of the various State private international law rules.
 The work of The Hague Conference involves finding internationally agreed approaches to jurisdiction of courts, applicable law and the recognition and enforcement of judgments.
 This is achieved through the development and servicing of multilateral legal conventions which respond to global needs in the areas of international commercial law and banking, international civil procedure, international protection of children, international family and family property relations, international legal co-operation and litigation as well as international judicial and administrative co-operation.
 Activities of The Hague Conference are coordinated by a multinational Secretariat – the Permanent Bureau – located in The Hague.
 The Conference’s working languages are English and French.
 The successful intern will work for 5 to 6 months under the direction of the Secretariat assisting with research, translation and preparation of meetings in accordance with the needs of the lawyers of the Permanent Bureau.
-Please view the article on the first 5 years of the internship to get more information.

 The Hon Dr Peter Nygh AM

-The Peter Nygh Hague Conference Internship was established in memory of the late Hon Dr Peter Nygh AM, a leading international lawyer and former judge of the Family Court of Australia.
+The Peter Nygh Hague Conference Internship has been established in memory of the late Hon Dr Peter Nygh AM, a leading international lawyer and former judge of the Family Court of Australia.
 Dr Nygh began his 25 year association with The Hague Conference as a member of Australia’s first delegation in 1975.
 During this time, Dr Nygh helped to draft the Convention on the Celebration and Recognition of the Validity of Marriages as well as the Convention on the Law Applicable to Matrimonial Property Regimes, work which contributed to his appointment to the Family Court of Australia.
-After his retirement from the bench, Dr Nygh returned to The Hague Conference, and between 1994 and his death in 2002 he contributed in many ways, including serving as a co-rapporteur on The Hague ‘judgments project’ from 1996 and representing Australia in the negotiations that led to the 1996 Child Protection Convention.
+After his retirement from the bench, Dr Nygh returned to The Hague Conference and between 1994 and his death in 2002 he contributed in many ways, including serving as a co-rapporteur on The Hague ‘judgments project’ from 1996 and representing Australia in the negotiations that led to the Convention on the Protection of Children.
 In his later years Dr Nygh spent extended periods in The Hague without remuneration or payment of his expenses, yet his work did not go unrecognised.
 He was awarded the Centenary Medal by the Australian Government as well as the Order of Australia, partly in recognition of his outstanding and longstanding contribution to private international law, and in particular his representation of Australia at The Hague Conference.

 Support for the Peter Nygh Hague Conference Internship

 Dr Nygh’s son and daughter each donated funds to establish the Peter Nygh Hague Conference Internship in his memory.
 An additional $50,000 has been donated by the Attorney-General’s Department.
-Allens is generously supporting the administration of the Internship.
+Resolve Litigation Lawyers is generously supporting the administration of the Internship.
 Dr Nygh’s brother and his wife have also made a substantial donation to the Peter Nygh Hague Conference Internship.

 How to apply